leogem2003/keras_weight_injector/tf_injector/README.md

 ## Input
 To run an injection campaign, you will need:
 - A target network saved in `.keras` format, saved in `models/<dataset>/<network>.keras`
-- A dataset compatible with tensorflow datasets, saved in `datasets/<dataset>`
 - A fault list compatible with the target network in csv format (header needed)

 | Injection | Layer  |   TensorIndex   | Bit |